Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-09-18-ModInverse.md

 | other         |  9            |  6            |  4            | latency of 1, ports {0,1,5,6} |

 \\
 OK.
 I really should have use 64-bit (each need one extra round) here but I'm too lazy to go back in modify.
 But anyway Hurchalla has the fewest number of uOps to issue.
-Compared to Dumas (only one more uOP) we're losing 2 multiplies (latency 3, tied to port 1) and a LEA.
+Compared to Dumas (only one more uOP) we're eliminating 2 multiplies (latency 3, tied to port 1) and a LEA.
 Few of Dumas ops can go through ports {0,1,5,6} adding to the probability of competition with surrounding code.
-Compared with the "classic" serial method: it needs to execute 3 more uOps, has one less LEA then Hurchalla and 3 more uOps can go through any of {0,1,5,6} (the same number of extra uOps to be issued).
+Compared with the "classic" serial method: the classic needs to execute 3 more uOps, has one less LEA then Hurchalla and 3 more uOps can go through any of {0,1,5,6} (the same number of extra uOps to be issued).
 Bottom line is that any of these could end up being "fastest" at some specific site but Hurchalla on average will win out.

 Now back to the hypothetical problem of computing many inverses with little other work happening at the same time.
 In that case we can very likely afford to use a small look-up table.
 With a 256 byte table we can drop one round giving: